dentarg/auth0-blog/_posts/2018-04-02-security-risk-20-plus-billion-iot-devices-by-2020.markdown

 After [WannaCry](https://www.helpnetsecurity.com/2017/05/17/wannacry-iot/), spread globally via a combination of infected computers and IoT zombies to take down everything from hospitals in England and a telecom provider in Spain to computers in the Russian Ministry of Internal Affairs, IT departmartments all over the world were spurred into action.
 Patching did work for many of the Microsoft computers affected, but not for legacy IoT products that can’t be patched.

-In world where neither hackers nor botnets respect borders, no country offers safe haven, which is why the UK is suggesting a more global solution.
+In a world where neither hackers nor botnets respect borders, no country offers safe haven, which is why the UK is suggesting a more global solution.

 ## UK Drafts Code of Best Practices, Calls for Input

 “IoT security is a global challenge requiring global collaboration.”
 —UK Government’s [Secure by Design Report](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/686089/Secure_by_Design_Report_.pdf)

-After writing researching serious global threats for several days, encountering the UK’s hope to create a “free, open, peaceful and secure cyberspace” proved remarkably soothing.
+After researching serious global threats for several days, encountering the UK’s hope to create a “free, open, peaceful and secure cyberspace” proved remarkably soothing.
 Part of the conception of this cyberspace means that we’re all participating in a global digital economy.
-This is part of why the UK reached out to the public and private sectors and academia, and “like-minded countries” for ways to to fight this IoT-driven threat.
+This is part of why the UK reached out to the public and private sectors and academia, and “like-minded countries” for ways to fight this IoT-driven threat.

 The UK government’s recent examinations and explorations of best practices could allow us to better protect ourselves.
 The [Secure by Design Report](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/686089/Secure_by_Design_Report_.pdf) makes it clear that no one country, organization, or individual can fix this situation by themselves.
 We’re going to have to do this together.